python-elective-kea/spring2023/sphinx/source/.ipynb_checkpoints/ses10-checkpoint.rst

 Learning goals
 --------------

-   - Understand how functions are abstractions of a class/object
+   - Understand how functions are abstractions of a class.
    - Create memory and time efficient code using:
       - Iterator Classes
       - generator functions and